 By 2000, the Diet had created special multiparty commissions to discuss the constitution.
 The lower and upper houses presented detailed reports on their respective commissions’ deliberations in 2005.
 A study group then began to consider how to organize a national referendum.

-By 2016, the Liberal Democrats and their coalition partner, Komeito, had gained both a two-thirds majority in the lower house and sufficient seats in the upper house to make revision possible.
+In 2016, the Liberal Democrats and their coalition partner, Komeito, had gained both a two-thirds majority in the lower house and sufficient seats in the upper house to make revision possible.
 The opposition fragmented.
-A new party, the Constitutional Democratic Party of Japan, formed to oppose revision, but it remains too small to challenge the ruling coalition.
+A new party, the Constitutional Democratic Party of Japan, formed to oppose revision.
+Prime Minister Abe, however, could not rally his party around a legislative effort to revise the document.

 Article 96 requires that any revision gain the approval of two-thirds of legislators from both houses of the Diet and then approval by a majority in a national referendum.
 The prospect of revision has seemed so distant that a national law specifying how to hold a referendum was not considered until the early twenty-first century.
 The first such law passed the Diet in 2007 and was revised in 2014.